 What Do the Garmin Fenix 6 and Forerunner 945 Look Like?

 Interestingly, these two watches look similar in size when you put them side by side.
 However, the appearances of the watches are different.
-The Fenix has a metal rim with exposed screws whereas the Forerunner 945 is less brazen, with an all-black plastic case that is sleek and sophisticated.
+The Fenix has a metal rim with exposed screws whereas the Forerunner 945 is less brazen.
+The 945 has an all-black plastic case that is sleek and sophisticated.

 Both watches have comfortable silicone bands that match the aesthetic and feel great on your wrist.
-They can be easily swapped for other bands, but there aren’t many options on the market right now so you’ll probably end up sticking with the original ones.
+They can be easily swapped for other bands, but there aren’t many options on the market right now.

 How Heavy Is the Garmin Fenix 6 and Forerunner 945?